FabianPlum/OmniTrax/README.md

 ![](images/use_01.jpg)

 2. Time to select your compute device!
-If you have a **CUDA supported GPU** *(and the CUDA installation went as planned...)*, make sure you **GPU is selected** here, **before** running any of the inference functions, as the compute device cannot be changed at runtime.
+If you have a **CUDA supported GPU** *(and the CUDA installation went as planned...)*, make sure your **GPU is selected** here, **before** running any of the inference functions, as the compute device cannot be changed at runtime.

 ![](images/use_02.jpg)